 Although there’s no research regarding allergic reactions after using CBD in dogs, allergies to cannabis are a real thing.
 For example, your dog may be allergic to the pollen produced by cannabis plants.
 When they inhale the pollen, they may suffer from typical allergy symptoms.

 Researchers from a 2018 study found that people with allergies to dust mites, molds, and plants, have a higher risk of developing an allergy to cannabis.
 However, no study has suggested similar reactions in dogs (5).

 As for allergies to cannabinoids, things are quite similar.
 In a 1971 study, the authors found that THC could produce an allergic reaction.
 THC and CBD have a similar molecular structure, so there’s a slight chance it could trigger an allergy.
 However, it’s important to note that the side effects of CBD are different than those of THC, so it’s difficult to draw definitive conclusions.

 What Are the Signs of Allergies in Dogs?

 Your dog may exhibit a range of telltale symptoms, including itching and scratching — especially when it’s excessive — or in moist, red, flaky-looking skin.
 Once you notice these signs, it’s time to act and find a proper solution to the problem.

-Other signs of allergies in dogs include sneezing, vomiting, or diarrhea due to an allergic reaction.
+Other signs of allergies include sneezing, vomiting, or diarrhea in your pet dogs due to an allergic reaction.
 Dogs may also lick themselves obsessively as well as chew their paws.
 Sometimes our canine friends may even snore due to allergies as a result of inflammation in their sinuses and in the throat.